 Our purpose is to make sure that there is at least one place where the Movement story is told by those who actually lived it.
 We want to set the record straight.
 Without the courage, determination, and activity of hundreds of thousands of men and women of all ages in cities, towns, and hamlets across the South (and the nation) there would have been no Civil Rights Movement, no famous leaders, no court rulings, no new laws, and no change.

-In addition to documenting the Southern Freedom Movement by telling it like it was and testifying to what we did and what it meant to us, this website is also a place to begin renewing the ties that once bound us together in a beloved community, a place for finding lost friends, and a tool for helping fellow veterans in need.
+In addition to documenting the Southern Freedom Movement by telling it like it was and testifying to what we did and what it meant to us, this website is also a place to begin renewing the ties that once bound us together in a beloved community, a place for finding lost friends, and a tool for helping fellow Movement veterans in need.
 And it is a living memorial for our fallen comrades.

-To meet this mission, we provide:
+To meet our mission, we provide:

 If you were active with CORE, NAACP, SCLC, SNCC, SCEF, SSOC, Delta Ministry, Deacons for Defense, local Movement organizations, or some other group active in the Southern Freedom Movement, we ask you to contribute yourself.
-Please consider adding your name, history, and testimony to the Civil Rights Movement Veterans Roll Call.
+Please consider adding your name, history, and testimony to the Civil Rights Movement Activist Roll Call.
 And if the spirit moves, add a tribute for one who has moved on.

 Note that our site is for documenting what we did and experienced in the Southern Freedom Movement, what it meant to us, what we learned from it, and how we view it today.
 We hope our site can contribute to rebuilding the beloved community that we once shared.
 Therefore, personal attacks on named individuals, or carrying on old vendettas, is not appropriate.